Frankie Welch

-Frankie Welch (March 29, 1924 - September 2, 2021) was a fashion designer from Rome, Georgia.
+Frankie Welch (March 29, 1924 – September 2, 2021) was an American fashion designer from Rome, Georgia.
 She is primarily known for designing scarves for prominent political figures, which she sold from her boutique in Alexandria, Virginia.
-After a career as a home economics teacher which spanned nearly two decades, Welch began working as a fashion consultant.
+After a career as a home economics teacher that spanned nearly two decades, Welch began working as a fashion consultant.
 Developing a clientele, she moved into designing accessories and then dresses.
 Welch was the designer of a dress worn by First Lady Betty Ford, which is now on display in the Smithsonian's First Ladies' Hall in the National Museum of American History.
 She also designed dresses on display at the Gerald R. Ford Presidential Library.

-Early life
+Early life and education

 Mary Frances Barnett was born in 1924 in Rome, Georgia, to Eugenia (née Morton) and James Wyatt Barnett.
 As a high school student, Barnett enjoyed fashion and consulted her friends on style.
 Her father worked for the telephone company and her family had deep roots in Georgia.
 She claimed to be 1/32 Cherokee; however, she is non-Native American.
 Her great-grandfather built Georgia's first lumber mill and her grandfather served in the Confederate Army.

 Barnett graduated from Rome High School in 1941 and then enrolled at Furman University in Greenville, South Carolina.
 At the completion of her junior year, on June 3, 1944, Barnett married her childhood sweetheart, William Calvin Welch, in Rome, Georgia.
 After graduating from Furman, with her bachelor's degree, Welch continued her studies at the University of Georgia, before following her husband, who had been discharged from the military, to Wisconsin.
-There she studied design at the University of Wisconsin.
+There, she studied design at the University of Wisconsin.